Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_9.md

 The humble resistor divider circuit of @fig:03513 is perhaps the simplest power supply circuit.
 While its behavior is entirely linear, it is hard to say whether such a supply should be considered a shunt or series regulator, since the output voltage is a function of both the shunt and series elements.
 For the purposes of this first example, the distinction is unimportant.
 The nonidealities of this circuit, especially when constrained by the specification above, make it useful to conceptualize the common terms used in power supply design.

 The resistor values must be small to simultaneously allow 500mA through the pass element without causing too much of a voltage drop, and maintain a nominal output voltage of 5V from a 15V supply.
 The values 15Ω and 7.5Ω are selected for R1 and R2, respectively.
-The behavior of the circuit can be described by a system of equations, first using ohm\'s law at the output, second by using the standard divider equation considering R2 and the load in parallel:
+The behavior of the circuit can be described by a system of equations, first using ohm's law at the output, second by using the standard divider equation considering R2 and the load in parallel:

 ![](media/13085.png){ #fig:13085 width=75% }